 DOES IT COST MORE FOR A CHILD TO TRAVEL ALONE?

-There is a fee for booking kids flying alone.
+Yes, it does.
 The fee varies depending on the airline and whether it’s a domestic or international flight.
-For example, Qantas charges a supervision fee of $50 for domestic flights and $90 for international flights per unaccompanied minor per booking.
-Airfare is usually charged at the adult rate, but some airlines may reduce the price.
+The airfare is usually charged at the adult rate, but some airlines may reduce the price.

 WHAT HAPPENS AT THE AIRPORT?

-WHO WILL LOOK AFTER THEM ON THE AEROPLANE?
+WHO WILL LOOK AFTER MY CHILD ON THE AEROPLANE?

 WHAT HAPPENS AT THE OTHER END?